 The last day to pay in person is November 30 of each calendar year.

 To avoid line-ups or to ensure we receive your payment on time, you can mail your post-dated cheque in early.
-It will be deposited on the date on the cheque (no later than November 30).
+It will be deposited on the date on the cheque (which must be dated no later than November 30).

 The County Tax Assessor is contracted to the County.
-He is generally available at the County office one day a week.
 If you have any questions concerning the assessment on your property, please call the Morgan Strate at Benchmark Assessments.